 |Potential future biennium revenue increase - General Fund|

 increase the number of civil suits filed in the court system.

 The additional workload associated with the minimal number of new cases filed in the court system does not require additional funding at this time.

-The collection of additional fine revenue will increase General Fund and dedicated revenue by minor amounts.
+The collection of additional fines may increase General Fund and other dedicated revenue by minor amounts.

 |The Regulation and Enforcement program within the Department of Labor will require a General Fund appropriation of $105,824 in fiscal year 2020-21 for 2 Labor and Safety Inspector positions and related All Other costs associated with investigating and resolving complaints of an alleged violation of the earned paid sick leave law.
 This preliminary fiscal impact statement assumes a start date of January 1, 2021.|